jaybjackie/ku-polls/README.md

-# ku polls
+# Online Polls and Surveys Web Application

- Online Polls and Survey Web Application.<br>
+Allow KU communities to create and participant in any polls and surveys on **KU Polls**. <br>

 The app was built using [Django](https://www.djangoproject.com/). <br>
 App created as part of the [Individual Software Process]( https://cpske.github.io/ISP) course at Kasetsart University.